w1ldy0uth/netScan/README.md

 Disclamer
 =====

 This application is meant to be crossplatform.
-However, there are still no support for Windows system, as well as macOS version has not been tested yet could be unstable.
-At this point, I warn you to use this app very carefully on macOS platforms.
-For those who want to implement Windows compatibility in netScan, I recomend you to install `winpcap` first.
+However, there are still low support of Windows system, as well as macOS version has not been tested yet could be unstable.
+At this point, I warn you to use this app very carefully on macOS devices.
+For those who want to implement Windows compatibility in netScan, I recommend you to install `npcap` or (which is not recommended) `winpcap` first.

 Requirements
 =====